DanielAguirre/MarkDownEditor/README.md

     $ npm run start
 ```

-this will raise up a mongodb server and the  hhttp server in the port 3001
+this will raise up a mongodb server and the  http server in the port 3001
+[Screen SHoot][screen_shot.png]

 ###Video